One-Bit Phase Retrieval: Optimal Rates and Efficient Algorithms: Introduction

 \paragraph{Notation:} We shall first introduce some notation that are used throughout the paper.
 We use boldface letters to denote vectors and matrices, regular letters to denote scalars.
 We measure the difference of $\bu,\bv\in \mathbb{R}^n$ by the phaseless $\ell_2$-norm $\dist(\bu,\bv)=\min\{\|\bu-\bv\|_2,\|\bu+\bv\|_2\}$, the directional error $\dist_{\rm d}(\bu,\bv)=\dist\big(\frac{\bu}{\|\bu\|_2},\frac{\bv}{\|\bv\|_2}\big)$ and error in norm $\dist_{\rm n}(\bu,\bv) = |\|\bu\|_2-\|\bv\|_2|$.
 For a matrix $\bM$, we work with its Frobenius norm $\|\bM\|_{\rm F}$ and operator norm $\|\bM\|_{\rm op}$.
 Let the $L^p$-norm of a random variable $X$ be $\|X\|_{L^p}=(\mathbbm{E}|X|^p)^{1/p}$, then we define its sub-Gaussian norm by $\|X\|_{\psi_2}:= \sup_{p\ge 1}\frac{\|X\|_{L^p}}{\sqrt{p}}$, sub-exponential norm by $\|X\|_{\psi_1}:=\sup_{p\ge 1}\frac{\|X\|_{L^p}}{p}$.
 The sub-Gaussian norm extends to random vector $\bX\in \mathbb{R}^n$ by taking supremum over all 1-dimensional margins $\|\bX\|_{\psi_2} = \sup_{\bv\in\mathbb{S}^{n-1}}\|\bv^\top\bX\|_{\psi_2}$.
 We denote the cardinality of the set $\calS$ by $|\calS|$.
 For $\calK\subset \mathbb{R}^n$, we let its radius be $\rad(\calK)= \sup_{\bu\in\calK}\|\bu\|_2$ and the secant set by $\calK_-=\calK-\calK$; we also let $\calP_{\calK}$ be the projection onto $\calK$ under $\ell_2$-norm.
 We let $\mathbb{B}_2^n=\{\bu\in\mathbb{R}^n:\|\bu\|_2\le 1\}$ denote the standard Euclidean ball, and more generally write $\mathbb{B}_2^n(\bv;r)=\{\bu\in\mathbb{R}^n:\|\bu-\bv\|_2 \le r\}$.
 Throughout the work, $\bx,\bA,\tau,\by$ are reserved for the underlying signal, the sensing matrix, the fixed quantization threshold in 1-bit phase retrieval, and the 1-bit observations, respectively.
 We also use $C,C_1,C_2,c,c_1,c_2,...$ to denote constants whose values may differ in each appearance.
 It is important to note that {\it these constants may only depend on $(\alpha,\beta,\tau)$}, otherwise stated.
 We write $T_1=\calO(T_2)$ or $T_1\lesssim T_2$ if $T_1\le C_1T_2$ for some constant $C_1$, $T_1 =\Omega(T_2)$ or $T_1\gtrsim T_2$ if $T_1\ge c_2T_2$ for some constant $c_2>0$, and $T_1\asymp T_2$ if $T_1=\calO(T_2)$ and $T_1 = \Omega(T_2)$ simultaneously hold.
 Note that $\tilde{\calO}(\cdot)$ is the less precise version of $\calO(\cdot)$ which ignores logarithmic factors.

 \paragraph{Outline:} The rest of the paper is organized as follows.
 We first present the main theoretical findings in the next section.
 Sections \ref{sec:ITproof} and \ref{sec:pgdproof} provide the general frameworks and main arguments for our results.
 Due to the highly technical nature of our proofs, further details are relegated to the Appendix.
 Our theories are complemented by experimental results in Section \ref{sec:numerics}.
 Section \ref{sec:conclusion} closes the paper with a few concluding remarks.
+The complete proofs of our results appear in the appendices.